Saddlery and Saddle Fitting Qualifications Explained

 title of Master Saddler is not protected by law, so anyone can call themselves a master saddler even

-if they are nothing to do with the SMS, and anyone can call themselves a saddle fitter.
-So please
+if they hold no qualifications, and anyone can call themselves a saddle fitter, even with little or no training.
+So please beware!